rohith-mani-varma/docker-app-aws-ci-cd/README.md

 # Automated Docker Deployment Pipeline on AWS

-A production-style **CI/CD pipeline** that builds a Node.js API as a Docker image, pushes it to GitHub Container Registry (GHCR), and deploys to an Ubuntu EC2 instance on every push to `main`.
+A production-style **CI/CD pipeline** that builds a Node.js app as a Docker image, pushes it to GitHub Container Registry (GHCR), and deploys to an Ubuntu EC2 instance on every push to `main`.

 ---

-## Architecture (Option B — Registry-based)
+## Architecture

 ```
 Developer pushes to main